MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ---
 title: Set up Dynamics 365 Product Visualize on a new Dynamics 365 instance
-description: Instructions to set up a Dynamics 365 instance and install the Dynamics 365 Product Visualize solution
+description: Instructions to set up a Dynamics 365 instance and install the Dynamics 365 Product Visualize app ms.date: 08/20/2020 ms.topic: article ms.service: dynamics-365-sales
 author: sbmjais
 ms.author: shjais
 manager: shujoshi
-ms.date: 07/29/2020
-ms.service: crm-online
-ms.topic: article
-ms.reviewer:
 ---

 # Set up Dynamics 365 Product Visualize on a new Dynamics 365 instance

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Dynamics 365 Product Visualize requires an active Dynamics 365 instance.
-This topic provides step-by-step instructions for setting up a new Dynamics 365 trial instance and installing the Dynamics 365 Product Visualize solution.
+This topic provides step-by-step instructions for setting up a new Dynamics 365 trial instance and installing the Dynamics 365 Product Visualize app.

 > [!NOTE]
-> If you have an existing Dynamics 365 instance, you can skip to [Step 2: Install the Dynamics 365 Product Visualize solution](#step-2-install-the-dynamics-365-product-visualize-solution) and start working with the solution immediately.
+> If you have an existing Dynamics 365 instance, you can skip to [Step 2: Install the Dynamics 365 Product Visualize app](#step-2-install-the-dynamics-365-product-visualize-app) and start working with the app immediately.

 ## Step 1: Get a Dynamics 365 trial instance